 7. After the success of Airplane!, she landed a number of comic roles on TV, including her 1982 appearance on Mork & Mindy.
 She would also appear on Roseanne in 1988, in 1991's Parker Lewis Can't Lose, and in My Name is Earl in 2007.
 Also notable was her participation in a Candid Camera sketch with fellow TV mom Isabel Sanford.

 8. Billingsley had a small role in 1987's Back to The Beach.
 In case you're ever playing the Kevin Bacon game at home, Billingsley appeared in this film with David Bowe, who was in A Few Good Men (1992) with Kevin Bacon, giving Billingsley a Bacon number of 2.

-9. Her longest recurring TV role outside of Beaver was as the voice of Nanny in Jim Henson’s Muppet Babies, where she contributed to 17 episodes from 1984-1991.
+9. Her longest recurring TV role outside of Beaver was as the voice of Nanny in Jim Henson's Muppet Babies, where she contributed to 17 episodes between 1984 and 1991.

 10. Her final appearance was in a 2009 episode of The Office.